 The most important things at a glance:

-- Warm clothes for grilling but please fireproof and without pompoms
+- Warm clothing for the barbecue but please fireproof and without bobbles

 - Always keep an eye on the wind